twrackers/StateMachine-library/README.md

 ##NOTE
 The StateMachine timing mechanism relies on the Arduino IDE's _millis()_ function, which returns the number of milliseconds since the Arduino was reset as a 32-bit _unsigned long_.
 The internal clock counter will roll over to zero after a little over 49 days.
 At this time that will cause unexpected behavior in StateMachine objects.
+##NOTE 2
+The timing behavior above has now been fixed.